Personal Injury

 4. The Settlement Process

 Motor vehicle accidents are an unfortunate reality of modern life, often resulting in injuries, property damage, and legal disputes.
 In many cases, victims of car accidents seek compensation for their injuries through settlements, which offer a faster, less costly alternative to going to trial.
 But how common are these settlements?
-The short answer is: very common.
+The short answer is: very common and, arguably, too often.
+While most would prefer their case settle without going to court, it’s important to know the full extent of your damages and have your story fully developed for trial before attempting settlement of your claim.

-This post explores how frequent motor vehicle injury claims are resolved through settlements, as well as the factors that influence settlement agreements and what individuals involved in accidents can expect during the settlement process.
+While injury cases can involve a number of complex legal issues, this post provides an overview of how frequent motor vehicle injury claims are resolved through settlements, as well as the factors that influence settlement agreements and what individuals involved in accidents can generally expect during the settlement process.

 See our service page on Omaha Attorneys for Motor Vehicle Accident Injuries.